liss-h/single-gpu-passthrough/README.md

 <br>

 ## Installing driver-rebind.sh
-For the scripts to work you need to copy driver-rebind.sh to a directory in your $PATH and rename it to driver-rebind, this is typically done by.
+For the scripts to work you need to copy driver-rebind.sh to a directory in your $PATH (typically /usr/local/bin) and rename it to driver-rebind, this can be done by.

 > ### # install ./driver-rebind.sh /usr/local/bin/driver-rebind